 Metheny's seventh studio album -- As Falls Wichita, So Falls Wichita Falls -- was a duet or collaboration with Lyle Mays and it was released in May 1981.
 I don't think Dad purchased it in 1981.
 I think he backtracked through Metheny's catalog and picked it up closer to the mid '80s.
 At least, I know that is the time frame when he exposed me to this particular album.
 Now, the living room of the house I grew up in was rarely used.
 It was the nice room.
 It was for special occasions, like Christmas morning or when company stopped by.
 And it was the room where Dad's stereo system lived.
 One weekend afternoon, Dad sat me down in the living room chair that was optimally placed in the midst of all four of the room's speakers, gave me the liner notes of As Falls Wichita, So Falls Wichita Falls, and had me listen to the title track.
 That was the first time through.
 For the second time through, he had me put on headphones so I could focus on particular passages.

 A few quick notes about this album.
 The album cover's photo is a nod to Jimmy Webb's song "Wichita Lineman" (which was first recorded in 1968 by Glen Campbell, and is sung from the perspective of a lonely telephone company lineman working atop a telephone pole).
 The title track of As Falls Wichita, So Falls Wichita Falls is a 20-minute piece that takes up the whole of the first side of the album (did I mention I'm talking about a vinyl release?
 Well, I am.).
 The song title is a reference to two towns: Wichita, Kansas and Wichita Falls, Texas.
-And much of the song has the feel of a travelogue, or at least the sense of driving (or riding a train) across a great and nearly flat expanse.
-And, in places, the percussion seems to mimic the background sound of traveling by rail.
+Much of the song has the feel of a travelogue, or at least the sense of driving across a great and nearly flat expanse.
+And, in places, the percussion seems to mimic the background sound of traveling by rail (a sound Metheny would revisit in 1989 with "Last Train Home," but I digress).

 It is those last two items that Dad wanted me to focus on.
 He wanted to impart to me that music can provide a sense of traveling slowly across America, and he wanted to point out the little techniques that bring about those notions.
 And so, on my father's birthday, I share with all of you one song from an album that is very special to me because it was special to him.
 I am nearly always transported back to that afternoon with him when I listen to this record.